Father kills himself after 18-month-old found dead in hot car

 When police continued to check the perimeter of the residence, “they found an adult male in the wooded area behind the house [with] an apparent gunshot wound”.

+Police said they are investigating the death of the toddler and the probe is in its preliminary stages.

 Mr Hensley said that the investigation at this point indicated that at “some point in time during the day, the father who was found deceased had left the child in the car for a period of time causing them to die”.

-The child was inside the car, which overheated due to the ongoing heatwave in Chesterfield, according to a local report.
+The car overheated due to the ongoing heatwave in Chesterfield, according to a local report.

+Officials said that when the man found his son dead, he returned home, took the child inside and shot himself.

+The toddler’s mother and relatives had got intouch with the police, saying the child may be in danger as he had not been dropped off at the daycare, Mr Hensley said.

 If you are experiencing feelings of distress and isolation, or are struggling to cope, The Samaritans offers support; you can speak to someone for free over the phone, in confidence, on 116 123 (UK and ROI), email jo@samaritans.org, or visit the Samaritans website to find details of your nearest branch.